 If you are like most people, the purchase of a home is probably one of the biggest financial decisions you will ever make.
 But sometimes, circumstances beyond your control may require you to sell the home in a short sale or cause you to lose your house to foreclosure.
 Watch this video to learn more about how short sales or foreclosures may affect your taxes.

-Note: The benefits of the Mortgage Debt Relief Act of 2007 ended as of 2019.
+Note: The benefits of the Mortgage Debt Relief Act of 2007 will end as of the end of 2020.

 Hello, I'm Scott from TurboTax with some information for homeowners who experience a foreclosure or short sale.